Bearell/AZairdasher-bot/README.md

 ```
 settings.json
 ```
 ...to store the token in.
-See example_settings.json
+See example_settings.json for an example.
+(Ask me for the token)

+### Running

+-Bot is currently being run on Dejixal's machine.
+Pushed changes will be automatically pulled into the dedicated host

 ## Built With